ruboto/ruboto_benchmark_server/README.md

 This is a pretty plain Ruby on Rails app.

-To update this server, make your changes, commit them, and push to heroku:
+To update this server, make your changes, and commit them to master.
+Heroku will auto-deploy the changes.

 * Make changes
 * `rake test`
 * `git commit -m "<your description here>"`
-* `git push heroku master`

 # Pull requests welcome!